Reusing Historical Trajectories in Natural Policy Gradient via Importance Sampling: Convergence and Convergence Rate: Conclusion

 \section{Conclusion}

 In this paper, we study the convergence of a variant of natural policy gradient in reinforcement learning with reusing historical trajectories (RNPG).
 We provide a rigorous asymptotic convergence analysis of the RNPG algorithm by the ODE approach.
 Our results show that RNPG and its vanilla counterpart without reusing (VNPG) share the same limit ODE, while the bias resulting from the interdependence between iterations gradually diminishes, ultimately becoming insignificant in the asymptotic sense.
 We further demonstrate the benefit of reusing in RNPG and characterize the improved convergence rate of RNPG by the SDE approach.
-Through the numerical experiments on two classical benchmark problems, we verify our theoretical result and empirically study the choice of different reuse size in the RNPG algorithm.
+Through numerical experiments on two classical benchmark problems, we demonstrate the performance of RNPG and reusing samples in proximal policy optimization (PPO), and empirically study the choice of different reuse sizes.
+We also empirically verify the theoretical asymptotic normality result on a linear quadratic control problem.